Frequently Asked Questions

 Is your honey from your own hives?

-We are beekeepers and we have a deep passion for the bees and for preserving bee colonies.
-Some of the honey we sell is honey that we extract from our own hives ourselves.
+Some is!
+We are beekeepers and we have a deep passion for bees and for preserving bee colonies.
+Some of the honey we sell is honey that we extract from our own hives.
 Specifically, our Classic City Select Honey is from our hives located in Athens, Georgia.
-Additionally, we have partnered with responsible beekeepers we know well from Georgia and Florida to provide our customers with a wide variety of high quality, responsible honeys.
+Additionally, we have partnered with responsible beekeepers we know well from around the country to provide our customers with a wide variety of high quality, responsible honeys.